Graygzou/graygzou.github.io/jekyll/collections/_projects/professional/cuphead.markdown

 * Communicate with the maximum of people involved to be sure what the game looks like was fine (even if most of the time they were checking, at the beginning at least).

+#### Be really accurate
+{% include helpers/side-image.md path="/assets/project-images/unleashed/carousel/environment-skull[r500x500].png" basename="environment-skull[r500x500]" css="left-side-img" %}

+What make the process slow was the number of iterations and back and forth I had to make

 <!--
 To give an order of size Cuphead is :
 - 81 death quotes
 -
 In 11 new languages !-->

+Positon well glyphs and make sure hightlighted text is kept between languages.
+Cutscenes.
+Soul contract, player menu, speech bubbles.
+Options
+Tutorial options
+etc.

 Post-Mortem
 --------------------
-### What helps me a lot
+### What helped me a lot
 * Cheats in the game (instant win, instant lose, switching between languages, etc.)
+* Communicate on bugs I found in the game that were not listed on my side.
 * Self organisation (with a bloc note / write (huge) comments on JIRA task)
 * TextMeshPro features (font generation parameters, per character spacing (kerning), etc.)
 * Work on my own branch and create side branch for bug (which will be rebase when finished)
+* Usage of [Wayback Machine](http://web.archive.org/){:target="_blank"  rel="noopener noreferrer"} to find documentation from an older version of a plugin

-### What could be better (made by me)
+### What could be better
-* a lot of tasks involved manual QA from me.
+* A tool that take screenshot automatically of the same configuration in many languages would have been super useful.
+Because a lot of tasks involved manual QA from me.
 Which is painful.
 * Not use -f (force) when using git command (I guess we all have been there...)
-* A tool that take screenshot automatically of the same configuration in many languages would have been super useful.